 - Vision Changes

-Like most opiates, Codeine may cause side effects.
-These can include:
+Like most opiates, Codeine may cause side effects

 The higher the dosage taken, the more likely these side effects are to occur.
 Doctors generally prescribe the lowest possible dosage required to manage symptoms.
 However, Codeine carries a high risk for abuse.
 If you or someone you love is experiencing an addiction to Codeine, inpatient treatment should be sought right away.